okjuan/virtual.book/essays/_posts/2023-02-22-trust-yourself.md

 layout: post
 title: how to trust yourself
 permalink: /trust-yourself
-tags: honesty bullshit ego
+tags: essays honesty bullshit ego
-category: essays

 ---

 Once, when I was a Teaching Assistant for a 3rd year Computer Science course, I had to invigilate a couple students while they took a midterm.